SwiftGGTeam/the-swift-programming-language-in-chinese/Sources/TSPL/TSPL.docc/LanguageGuide/Properties.md

 > Note: Global constants and variables are always computed lazily,
 > in a similar manner to <doc:Properties#Lazy-Stored-Properties>.
 > Unlike lazy stored properties,
-> global constants and variables don't need to be marked with the `lazy` modifier.Local constants and variables are never computed lazily.
+> global constants and variables don't need to be marked with the `lazy` modifier.
+>
+> Local constants and variables are never computed lazily.

 You can apply a property wrapper to a local stored variable, but not to a global variable or a computed variable.